ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Just as before, this prefix will launch a GDB session, now in ``xterm`` and run the launch file you requested with all the additional launch arguments defined.

 Once your node crashes, you'll see a prompt like below, now in the ``xterm`` session.
-At this point you can now get a backtrace, Further follow `Reading the Stack Trace`_.
+At this point you can now get a backtrace, and read it using the instructions in `Reading the Stack Trace`.

 From a Large Project
 ====================